 ISA Certified Arborist in Paluxy, TX.

 Tree evaluations in Paluxy, TX are performed by an ISA Certified Arborist following ANSI A300 standards and TCIA (Tree Care Industry Association) plant healthcare guidelines.
-Our diagnostic approach incorporates TRAQ (Tree Risk Assessment Qualification) and Texas Oak Wilt Qualified (TOWQ) protocols, supported by research from Texas A&M AgriLife Extension.
+Our diagnostic process incorporates TRAQ (Tree Risk Assessment Qualification) and Texas Oak Wilt Qualified (TOWQ) protocols, supported by research from Texas A&M AgriLife Extension.

 Dallas-Fort Worth Tree Care